doc1oo/PixelGirls_DungeonWitches/README.md

 [PixelGirls_DangeonWitches]
 ===========================

-PixelGirls_DangeonWitches is a action game that featured pixel art.
+PixelGirls_DungeonWitches is a action game that featured pixel art.

-PixelGirls_DangeonWitches is open source under an MIT License. see LICENSE.txt.
+PixelGirls_DungeonWitches is open source under an MIT License. see LICENSE.txt.

-PixelGirls_DangeonWitches use following libralies. ( libralies/ )
+PixelGirls_DungeonWitches use following libralies. ( libralies/ )

 [openFrameworks] ( http://www.openframeworks.cc/ )
 --------------